one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

     az vm create --resource-group WVDLab-Infrastructure --name DC01 --size Standard_D2_v3 --image Win2019Datacenter --admin-username adadmin --admin-password Complex.Password --nsg AD-NSG --private-ip-address 10.10.10.11 --no-wait
     ```

-At this point please write down the local credentials you just created and then return to the instructor's presentation.

 ## Exercise 2 - Install and Configure Active Directory

 In this task you use PowerShell within Windows Server 2019 to install Active Directory.